 Background: European football and Italy, for the first time, do not see "red" in the accounts.
-In 2017 there was, surprisingly, a positive sign.
-Football has not been completely cured, it has some diseases here and there, it cannot relax the recipe, but financially it has never been so healthy, it has not been managed so well, with less crazy expenses.
+In 2017, there was, surprisingly, a positive sign.
+Football is not completely cured, it has some diseases here and there, it can not relax the recipe, but financially it was never so healthy, it was not managed so well, with less crazy expenses.
 Something has really changed.
-Profits are at 600 million euros across the continent, in Italy they exceed 85 million after decades (centuries?)
+The profit is at 600 million euros across the continent, in Italy they exceed 85 million after decades (centuries?)
 Of deficits.
-"All this thanks to Financial Fair Play," said UEFA President Alexander Seferin.
+"Thanks to Financial Fair Play," said UEFA President Alexander Seferin.
 "In 2011 we had a loss of 1,7 billion euros.
-Here is the proof that the licensing system works: We offered the platform to the clubs to control the expenses and to pay the debts ".
+Here is the proof that the licensing system works: We offered the clubs the platform to control the expenses and to pay the debts ".

-UEFA's analysis concerns all the first categories of Europe.
-The undeniable fact is the continued growth of an industry unaware of the word crisis: 1996's first European leagues made 2,8 billion turnover, 20 years after the amount jumped to 20,1.
-A steady trend, never diminishing, but at the same time worrying.
-Because the increase in revenue was attributed to a larger increase in spending, with losses in the balance sheets leading to the disaster: 600 million to 2008, 1,2 billion to 2009 and - to the maximum - 1,7 billion to 2011.
-The same year that the Financial Fair Play that Michel Platini wanted and designed by Gianni Infantino and Andrea Taverno, UEFA manager, came into football.
+UEFA's analysis covers all the top categories in Europe.
+The indisputable fact is the continuous development of an industry that does not know the word crisis: In 1996 the first categories of the European Championships had a turnover of 2,8 billion euros, 20 years later the amount jumped to 20,1.
+A steady trend, never declining, but at the same time worrying.
+Because the increase in revenue corresponded to a larger increase in expenditure, with losses on the balance sheets leading to the disaster: 600 million euros in 2008, 1,2 billion in 2009 and -the maximum- 1,7 billion euros in 2011.
+On the same year that the Financial Fair Play that Michel Platini wanted and designed by Gianni Infantino and Andrea Taverso, the head of UEFA, entered football.

 FROM THE DEFICIT TO PROFIT